sn1887/Retinal-Vessel-Segmentation/README.md

 ## Note

 This project showcases state-of-the-art performance in retinal vessel segmentation, offering benchmark metrics for comparison with other segmentation models.
-For inquiries, collaborations, or further information, please contact samadnajm.sn@gmail.com

-## License

-This project is licensed under the Apache License.

----
-Feel free to customize the README further to include additional information or specific instructions for users.